pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/08-borderline-organization-as-a-reorganization-junction.md

 ### Emergence of the Junction

 Following mortification, the system must reorganize.
-When available constraints do not immediately favor a durable stabilization—whether through withdrawal, narrative closure, dominance, or detachment—the system enters a high-exposure holding pattern.
+When available constraints do not immediately favor a durable stabilization - whether through withdrawal, narrative closure, dominance, or detachment - the system enters a high-exposure holding pattern.
 Borderline organization emerges in this interval.

 This state is marked by heightened sensitivity to relational cues, rapid shifts in valuation, and unstable regulation of proximity and distance.
 These features reflect not excess affect per se, but the absence of a settled strategy for containing exposure once collapse has already occurred.